TheErdosInstitute-Summer2025-Project/aviation-project/README.md

 - Proportion of people onboard **seriously injured**
 - Aircraft **damage level** (minor / serious / destroyed)

 Injury proportions were used instead of raw counts to normalize across aircraft sizes.
-Note:

 ---